Sport Court needed a state-of-the-art facility with piping that could handle water hammer and wouldn’t get plugged up with lime, scale, and rust.

 EASE OF USE

-Ferguson Enterprises, a wholesale distributor with 1,350 locations throughout the United States, Puerto Rico, the Caribbean, and Mexico, supplied the Aquatherm product for this project.
-Justin Lowe, a Ferguson sales representative trained and certified six Sport Court employees and an outside plumber on Aquatherm’s exclusive heat-fusion welding process.
+A representative from the local Aquatherm distributor trained six Sport Court employees and an outside plumber on Aquatherm’s exclusive heat-fusion welding process.
 Aquatherm PP-R piping uses reliable heat fusion to form connections; heat fusion bonds both sides of a joint into a single, homogenous material without the use of chemicals or mechanical connections, which eliminates systematic weaknesses and fail-points in the pipe.
 The seamless heat-fusion connections, combined with the piping’s resistance to corrosion and abrasion, help to eliminate leakage and fouling/plugging concerns.

 Leake bought a small set of Ritmo welders for ½- to 2-in. pipes; he also rented a 6-in.
 Widos butt-fusion machine and a McElroy fusion machine.
-Lowe then visited the site to check on the progress of the installation, review tools, and assess the quality of the fusions.
+The distributor’s rep then visited the site to check on the progress of the installation, review tools, and assess the quality of the fusions.

 Leake feels not having to use glue, solder or a mechanical connection and gasket gives Aquatherm PP-R piping systems an advantage.